moorepants/learn-multibody-dynamics/orientation.rst

 results from matrix multiplying the intermediate direction cosine matrices.

 .. math::
+   :label: dcm-simple-relationship

    {}^B\mathbf{C}^N
    =
    {}^B\mathbf{C}^A
    {}^A\mathbf{C}^N

-This holds for any series of successive rotations:
+This holds for any series of successive orientations:

 .. math::
+   :label: dcm-relation

    {}^Z\mathbf{C}^A
    =